andrewratliff/andrewratliff.github.io/_posts/2020-07-09-i-am-malala.md

 Although the title of Malala’s book highlights the injustice of the Taliban, and the struggle of girls, her book reveals the injustice of general Pakistan, and discrimination against more than one group of people.

+* Adam Ellick's 2009 documentary, "Class Dismissed: Malala's Story," contains scenes of graphic violence, and is not suitable for everyone.
 ---
 References